-To generate long term capital appreciation by investing in a diversified portfolio of equity and equity related instruments across market capitalization.
+To generate long term capital appreciation along with current income by investing in a mix of Equity and Equity related instruments, debt instruments and money market instruments.

 There is no assurance that the investment objective of the Scheme will be achieved.
+The Scheme does not assure or guarantee any returns.

-Investment Pattern: Please refer to Section - I Part - II 'How will the Scheme Allocate its Assets?
+Investment Pattern: Please refer to Section - I Part - II A. 'How will the Scheme Allocate its Assets?

-iii.
-Terms of Issue
+(iii) Terms of Issue

-- o Liquidity provisions such as listing, Repurchase, Redemption. '(Please refer to relevant provisions on listing, repurchase, redemption in Section II Part II Point G 'Other Details'). - o Aggregate fees and expenses charged to the Scheme (Please refer to Section I Part III C "Annual Scheme Recurring Expenses"). - o Any safety or guarantee net provided.
-Not applicable for the Scheme
+- Liquidity provisions such as listing, repurchase, redemption.
+(Please refer to Section I Part I "HIGHLIGHTS/SUMMARY OF THE SCHEME") - Aggregate fees and expenses charged to the scheme (Please refer to Section I Part III C "ANNUAL SCHEME RECURRING EXPENSES"). - o Any safety net or guarantee provided (Not applicable for the Scheme).

-In accordance with Regulation 18(15A) of the SEBI (MF) Regulations and) and Regulation 25(26) of the SEBI (MF) Regulations, read with clause 1.14.1.4 and 17.10 of SEBI Master Circular for Mutual Funds, the Trustees and AMC shall ensure that no change in the fundamental attributes of the Scheme(s) and the Plan(s) / Option(s) thereunder or the trust or fee and expenses payable or any other change which would modify the Scheme(s) and the Plan(s) / Option(s) thereunder and affect the interests of Unitholders is carried out unless:
+In accordance with Regulation 18(15A) of the SEBI (MF) Regulations and Regulation 25(26) of the SEBI (MF) Regulations, read with clause 1.14.1.4 and 17.10 of SEBI Master Circular for Mutual Funds, the Trustees and AMC shall ensure that no change in the fundamental attributes of the Scheme(s) and the Plan(s) / Option(s) thereunder or the trust or fee and expenses payable or any other change which would modify the Scheme(s) and the Plan(s) / Option(s) thereunder and affect the interests of Unitholders is carried out unless:

-- SEBI has reviewed and provided its comments on the proposal - A written communication about the proposed change is sent to each Unitholder and an advertisement is given in one English daily newspaper having nationwide circulation as well as in a newspaper published in the language of the region where the Head Office of the Mutual Fund is situated; and - The Unitholders are given an option for a period of at least 30 calendar days to exit at the prevailing Net Asset Value without any exit load. - D. Index methodology (for index funds, ETFs and FOFs having one underlying domestic ETF)- Disclosures regarding the index, index eligibility criteria, methodology, index service provider, index constituents, impact cost of the constituents.
-Not Applicable - E. Principles of incentive structure for market makers (for ETFs) Not Applicable - F. Floors and ceiling within a range of 5% of the intended allocation against each sub class of asset, as per para 13.6.2 of SEBI master circular for mutual funds (only for close ended debt schemes) Not Applicable
+- SEBI has reviewed and provided its comment on the proposal - a written communication about the proposed change is sent to each unitholder and an advertisement iiss given in one English daily newspaper having nationwide circulation as well as in a newspaper published in the language of the region where the Head Office of the mutual fund is situated; and - the unitholders are given an option for a period of atleast 30 calendar days to exit at the prevailing NAV without an exit load.

+D. Index methodology (for index funds, ETFs and FOFs having one underlying domestic ETF)

+- Disclosures regarding the index, index eligibility criteria, methodology, index service provider, index constituents, impact cost of the constituents. - Not Applicable

+E. Principles of incentive structure for market makers (for ETFs)

+- Not Applicable

+- F. Floors and ceiling within a range of 5% of the intended allocation against each sub class of asset, as per para 13.6.2 of SEBI master circular for mutual funds (only for close ended debt schemes)

+- Not Applicable